temujin9/mezovy/locations/castle.gm.md

   - Key is in a secret phrase Seryy was taught as a child ("the second sign is the blue blood")
   - Has a ritual that gives SR to *everything* in its area for a fortnight
   - Also causes subzero temperatures regardless of season
-  - Would be a massive secret weapon to either side, which is why The Queen wanted it
+  - Would be a massive secret weapon to either side